pingdotgg/zapdos/README.md

 docker-compose up -d
 ```

-Once the services are up run the migrations:
+Once the services are up, initialize the db

 ```
-npm run migrate
+npx prisma db push
 ```